jrenken/qgis-PosiView/help/source/provider.rst

      * TCP client socket
      * GPSD client, a TCP client for GPS daemon

   #.
 Select the host address.
 For UDP sockets 0.0.0.0 listens on any available interfaces.
   #.
 Select the portnumber.
+For UDP sockets the socket option SO_REUSEADDR can be set for sharing datagrams across several applications.
   #.
 Select a parser.
 Following parsers are available up to now: :doc:`protocol`

         ==========  ===============================================================  =============================